this way is NOT recommended

 Where 32 is the length of the generated password.

-I recommend the latter because the former is a based64 encoded result of a binary array, which has a pre-defined pattern.
-This reduces the generated password space and produces weaker passwords than you expect in the giving size.
+I recommend the 2 formers because the results of the last command is a based64 encoded result of a binary array, which has a pre-defined pattern.
+This reduces the generated password randomness and produces weaker passwords than expected in the given size.

 • LC_ALL=C: in some locales, A-Z, a-z contain some multiple byte characters that are not supported by tr command.
 Thus, an error message is printed.